 It is also important for teachers to understand that using a device in a lesson may not be teaching the Computing curriculum.
 Lessons such as using apps like TTRS or researching a chosen topic are not supporting the teaching and learning of Computing.
 Pupils need to plan, analyse, create and evaluate digital content.
 They should be the creators and not just the consumer.

 Not all Computing lessons need to be completed using a digital device.
 Unplugged lessons are lessons that do not use any devices.
-Unplugged lessons can be used to support computational thinking and are also great for introducing new concepts to pupils such as understanding algorithms and the importance of sequence in our Year 1 ‘Algorithms unplugged’ unit or understanding how websites and packet of data or transferred in our Year 3 ‘Networks and the Internet’ unit.
+Unplugged lessons can be used to support computational thinking and are also great for introducing new concepts to pupils such as understanding algorithms and the importance of sequence in our Year 1 ‘Algorithms unplugged’ unit or understanding how websites and packet of data or transferred in our Year 3 ‘Networks’ unit.

 Enrichment activities within Computing helps raise the profile of computing.
 It gives your pupils opportunities to take part in a wide range of activities, including extra-curricular to develop their love of computing.

 Clubs: There are a wide range of clubs out there to support your pupils with developing their curiosity and knowledge of programming.